Bayes Theorem

 View Random Drug Test

-Other Comparative Forms of Bayes Theorem
+Comparative Forms of Bayes Theorem

-Non-comparative Form of Bayes Theorem
+Non-Comparative Form of Bayes Theorem

-• The Non-comparative Form of Bayes Theorem quantifies the idea that the more unexpected a prediction, the more likely the hypothesis, other things being equal.
-That is, the lower P(E), the greater P(H|E).
+• The Non-Comparative Form of Bayes Theorem quantifies the idea that the more unexpected a prediction, the more likely the hypothesis, other things being equal.
+That is, the lower P(E), the greater P(H | E).

 • H is the hypothesis under consideration